Route filtering

-In the context of network routing, route filtering is the process by which certain routes are not considered for inclusion in the local route database, or not advertised to one's neighbours.
-Route filtering is particularly important for the Border Gateway Protocol on the global Internet, where it is used for a variety of reasons.
-One way of doing route filtering with external-resources in practice is using Routing Policy Specification Language in combination with Internet Routing Registry databases.
+In the context of network routing, route filtering is the process by which certain routes are not considered for inclusion in the local route database or not advertised to one's neighbours.
+Route filtering is particularly important for the Border Gateway Protocol on the global Internet, where it is used for various reasons.
+One way of doing route filtering with external resources in practice is using Routing Policy Specification Language in combination with Internet Routing Registry databases.

 Types of filtering

-There are two times when a filter can be naturally applied: when learning routes from a neighbour, and when announcing routes to a neighbour.
+A filter can be naturally applied at two times: when learning routes from a neighbour and announcing routes to a neighbour.

 Input filtering

-In input filtering, a filter is applied to routes as they are learned from a neighbour.
-A route that has been filtered out is discarded straight away, and hence not considered for inclusion into the local routing database.
+In input filtering, routes are filtered as they are learned from a neighbour.
+A route that has been filtered out is discarded immediately and hence not considered for inclusion into the local routing database.

 Output filtering

 In output filtering, a filter is applied to routes before they are announced to a neighbour.
-A route that has been filtered out is never learned by a neighbour, and hence not considered for inclusion in the remote route database.
+A route filtered out is never learned by a neighbour, and hence not considered for inclusion in the remote route database.